SagiHacky/PyScanner/README.md

 python3 PyScanner.py
 ```

-The scanner will automatically detect your network and begin scanning.
 No arguments needed.
+The scanner detects your network automatically and starts scanning.

 ---